 While Dennis' training had prepared him to deal with an engine failure in visual conditions - when he could see the ground and where he needed to go, at no time had he been trained by his employer to deal with such an emergency while in the clouds.
 The terms "land as soon as possible" and "land immediately" take on a new flavor when one is in the clouds - and it tastes like copper on the tongue.

-This then is the main shortcoming of the training provided to many EMS helicopter pilots flying under instrument flight rules in instrument conditions.
-Emergency procedures - like losing an engine, or control of the fenestron, or a hydraulic boost system - are covered in class and practiced in a traffic pattern at an airport.
+This is a shortcoming of the training provided to many EMS helicopter pilots flying under instrument flight rules in instrument conditions.
+Emergency procedures - like losing an engine (or both), or control of the fenestron, or a hydraulic boost system - are covered in class and practiced in a traffic pattern at an airport.
 This is part of the "VFR" training that all pilots receive.
+If we fly a helicopter IFR in IMC, we need to keep in mind that any of the malfunctions we prepare for in VFR conditions can happen to us while IMC.
+And we need to have a plan.

-An actual emergency is rare.
-An actual emergency in the clouds will be rarer, and different than one next to an airport.
-It would be nice if we could all practice dealing with them together - I mean all of us crew members who fly together.
-A simulator would be the best and safest way to do this, but that hasn't happened yet.
-Barring that, scenarios talked out while sitting in the aircraft, putting hands on the switches and knobs and controls that would actually be moved is better than ignoring the possibility.
-Anything to get ready.
+A simulator would be the best and safest way to prepare for this.
+Barring that, scenarios talked out while sitting in the aircraft, putting hands on the switches and knobs and controls that would actually be moved is better than ignoring the possibility that a problem might occur.

 But what about Dennis?